 No searching required for Type: Null.
 You receive it at Aether Paradise from an NPC.
 No wild encounters exist in this game, so just head to the right spot when you're ready and it's yours.

-Type: Null is a Legendary Pokemon rated C-Tier on our tier list.
+Type: Null is a Legendary Pokemon rated C-Tier.
 At 534 BST, it hits hard.
 It excels as a balanced.

 Type: Null's biggest threats include Blaziken (Fighting), all carrying super-effective STAB moves.
 Only 1 weakness means fewer dedicated counters to worry about.